wemake-services/wemake-vue-template/template/docs/template/faq.md

 By choosing `flow` instead of `typescript` we choose `javascript` over a new language.
-So, we can write pure `js` and and types where we actually need them.
+So, we can write pure `js` and types where we actually need them.
 Combining this technique with unit and e2e tests makes:

 - our build stable